-- While building and modifying their "binary message devices" students should recognize that it's easier to invent a system of communication that uses combinations of binary signals with a simple device, rather than making a new, or increasingly complex device for each new problem.
-This lays the foundations for encoding complex information in computers using combinations of bits, and developing clear communication protocols.
+This lesson introduces the concept of sending bits of information from one place to another.
+While building and modifying their information sending devices students should eventually recognize that it's easier to invent a system of communication that used a combination of patterns with a simple device, rather than making a new, or increasingly complex device for each new problem.
+This lays the foundation for understanding how complex information is represented in computers using a combination of bits.

 - There are many ways we can think about the word "information," but one possible definition we'll explore today is that information is the answer to a question.

 - We're going to investigate what it takes to send that information back and forth to one another.

 Place students in groups of two, and distribute materials for students to build their binary message devices (straws, scissors, etc.)

 - Today you are going to build your own device for sending and receiving messages which you will use to answer questions that you write.